EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets fAPAR as a function of LAI
+fAPAR as a function of LAI.

 **Parameters**
 - **Fields**